Things to do in Milos, Greece

 8. Mandrakia Point

-Mandrakia is a colorful fishing village on Milos with a boat stored in the cut-out rock covered by a colored door.
+Mandrakia is a colorful fishing village on Milos.
+Here boats are stored in special garages carved out of rock and closed with a brightly colored door.
 The harbor is still used for fishing, so you’ll see plenty of the traditional boats, and it’s a great place to eat seafood!

 9. Diving at Shipwrecks

 If you’re interested in diving or want to try diving for the first time, Milos is a great place to do it!
 The sea is super clear and home to incredible marine life.
 Between the three islands of Milos, Kimelos, and Polyegos, the seafloor is packed with shipwrecks that are fascinating to swim amongst and explore.
 Check out the shipwreck that lies close to Kleftiko beach too!

 10. Best Beaches in Milos

 The horseshoe shape of Milos, and the white rock that makes it famous, are two reasons why this island has such unique and beautiful beaches.
 One of the best things to do in Milos is travel between secret coves and sweeping bays, relaxing on the beach, or snorkeling in the crystal clear waters.
 These are the best beaches on Milos: